GiacomoPorpiglia/RL-snake-from-scratch/README.md

 - -0.1 for each time step
 - +1 if the snake eats an apple

-It's amaxing to see how from this simple immediate rewards the network is able to refine a more complex and long term policy.
+It's amazing to see how from this simple immediate rewards the network is able to refine a more complex and long term policy.

 ## Results